نوع مقاله : مقاله تحقیقی (پژوهشی)

 4 استادیار، دانشگاه فردوسی مشهد، دانشکده علوم، گروه زمین شناسی ، مشهد، ایران

 عنوان مقاله [English]

-These forces in the fluid environment increase the pore pressure and facilitate the rupture and seismicity of the earthquake, and previously no clear relationship between tidal forces and seismic events with strike-slip faults has been seen.
+Studies show that celestial bodies can be effective in triggering earthquakes from several perspectives by exerting gravitational forces, albeit less than cumulative tectonic forces.
+These forces in the fluid environment increase the pore pressure and facilitate the rupture and seismicity of the earthquake.
+Previously, no clear relationship between tidal forces and seismic events with strike-slip faults has been reported.

-Impact Outcomes These results are a bit complex.
-However, the results of the Schuster test at the test level of 5% (significance level 95%) do not show the correlation between tidal forces and earthquakes in the general case (in magnitude range 2.8-4.9), could not assume a relation between earthquakes and tidal forces, but some are also classified, confirming this relation at specific intervals for different tidal components.
-For example, the components of tidal shear stress framed in the fault plate planes (parallel to the rupture of the fault main plane) are associated with a magnitude range of
+Outcomes of these results are a bit complex.
+However, the results of the Schuster’s test at the test level of 5% (significance level 95%) do not show the correlation between tidal forces and earthquakes in the general case (in magnitude range 2.8-4.9) and we could not assume a relation between earthquakes and tidal forces, but using the classified magnitudes confirms this relation at specific intervals for different tidal components.
+For example, the components of tidal shear stress framed in the fault plane (parallel to the rupture of the fault main plane) are associated with a magnitude range of

 3-3.9.
 The binomial test also does not rule out seismic events in some phase cases, where we expect the greatest effect of tidal stress on the dynamic sections of the phase.

 The study of tidal components shows that the negative values of the north-south horizontal component (towards south) play an important role to decrease the minimum tectonic stress at the beginning of the rupture, which is northward and as a result, the Mohr envelope failure tends to shift to the left.
 It facilitates fault plane rupture and can cause earthquake triggering.